The Diefenbunker Museum is located at 3929 Carp Road, Ottawa, Ontario and is on unceded and unsurrendered Indigenous land.

 There are four washrooms on the 400 level of the museum.
 The first is an accessible, gender-neutral, family washroom.
 The second is a women’s washroom that requires going up 3 steps in order to access.The third and fourth washrooms are accessible, gender-neutral washrooms.

 (NOTE: These washrooms are not currently operational as we undergo renovation.)
 There are two washrooms on the 300 level of the museum.
 The men’s washroom, located beside “A” stairwell is a single stall room without barriers.
 The second is a women’s washroom, located in the “women’s quarters” and requires going up 3 steps in order to access.

 There are two washrooms on the 200 level of the museum.
 The men’s washroom is located beside the cafeteria and requires going up 3 steps in order to access.
 The women’s washroom is a single stall room and is located in “B” stairwell.
 It requires going up 3 steps in order to access.

 There are no washrooms on the 100 level.

 Please note that the Diefenbunker Museum is not available by bus.

 Parking: The Diefenbunker Museum has on site parking and is completely free.
 There is accessible parking to the left of the front doors and overflow parking just before the library.

-All Diefenbunker staff can write and speak fluently in English.
-Individual staff are available who speak French.
+All Diefenbunker staff can speak and write fluently in English.
+Individual staff who speak French are available.